-Behind each exquisite dish that leaves the pass, is you, the chef.
-You, who has stood for hours on end chopping, cooking, and creating that dish.
+Behind each exquisite dish that leaves the pass is you, the chef.
+You stood for hours on end, chopping, cooking, and creating that dish.
 You may even have maneuvered around a loud call for "hot behind" to avoid a collision with a teammate carrying scalding liquid.
 Or, you stopped right in your tracks for a grease spill on the floor.
 The spills may not happen every day, but standing for 10 or more hours on hard concrete floors is a chef’s everyday life.

 "Working substrates in commercial kitchens are often tiles or concrete with mats.
 However, mats may not always be used in certain areas.
 Concrete is a killer for your feet, knees, and back," says Vahé Mekhitarian, owner of Menu for You, reflecting upon his decades of working in professional kitchens.

 Standing and walking on hard surfaces for hours on end fatigues the feet and can cause issues like backaches and sprains.
 Wearing the right kind of shoes to properly support your body is as important as having your favorite knife with you on the job.
 So, we asked seasoned chefs what shoes they liked to wear to decrease fatigue, increase safety, and navigate safely through a busy kitchen.

 Here are some of the best chef shoes as recommended by industry professionals.

 Toe box is too large for some people

 Footbed insert wears off fast